sourcegraph/about/content/blogposts/2024/cody-vscode-1-8-0-release.md

 ## Local Ollama models for Chat and Commands

-Cody now supports Ollama models for offline usage within chat and commands.
-Users can now pull open-source Ollama models locally and utilize them from your local environment.
+Cody now supports using [Ollama](https://ollama.com) to run local models for chat and commands, available for Cody Pro users.

 Here's how to activate this feature:
 1. Download Ollama from https://ollama.com/download